Suruloon/surn/README.md

 | PHP 8.x.x | `v0.0.1-alpha.rc.1`  | [master]() |
 | C         | `v0.0.1-beta.rfc.12` |            |

 ### How to support a language?

-Surn uses a poly filling language known as "sast".
+Surn uses a poly filling language known as "smtt", pronounced "smitt".
+SMTT stands for Surn Mapped Token Tree.
+The syntax of smtt is very unique in that it is extermely limited.

+You can view the specifications of [SMTT by clicking here.](/docs/smtt/README.md)

 Here's an example that compiles the following code to JS.

 The **surn** code: